 Post-termination restrictions resolved

-Our client joined the agency in 2007, bringing his clients with him.
-He was given 25% of the agency’s shares, subject to him entering into a shareholders agreement with the two existing director/shareholders.
+Our client joined the agency in 2007, bringing his own clients with him.
+He was given 25% of the agency’s shares.
+This was subject to him entering into a shareholders agreement with the two existing director/shareholders.

 Post termination restrictions

-Our client’s employment contract and shareholders agreement contained post termination employment restrictions.
-These covenants prohibited him from soliciting or dealing with clients for 12 months after termination of his employment as a director or exit as a shareholder.
+The post termination restrictive covenants that our client’s employment contract and shareholders’ agreement contained prohibited him from soliciting or dealing with clients from the agency for 12 month after termination of his employment as a director or exit as a shareholder.

-We advised that the covenants looked reasonable for his status and were enforceable.
-A robust approach is likely to be taken by the courts in respect of covenants in shareholders agreements.
-Post termination restrictions in shareholders’ agreements can be more onerous, and still enforceable, than those in an employment contract
+We advised that the restrictive covenants looked reasonable for his status and were enforceable.
+A robust approach is likely to be taken by the courts in respect of restrictive covenants in shareholders agreements.
+Post termination restrictive covenants in shareholders’ agreements can be more onerous and still enforceable, that those in an employment contract.

-The risk for any employee, director or shareholder who breaches any post termination restriction is the former employer or business applies to court for an injunction to prevent him from a continuing breach.
+The risk for any employee, director or shareholder who breaches any post termination restrictive covenants is that the former employer or business applies to court for an injunction to prevent him from a continuing breach.

-For example, if there was a breach of a covenant restricting the director from soliciting clients or joining a competing business he could be prevent by a court order from doing this.
-Plus, ordered to pay not only his own costs but the other sides as well.
+For example, if there was a breach of a covenant restricting the director from soliciting clients or joining a competing business he could be prevented by a court order from doing this.
+He could also be ordered to pay not only his own costs by the other sides as well.

 Forced sale of shareholding

-However, our review indicated problems with the drafting of the shareholders’ agreement which could be used to our advantage.
-The problem was there was no mechanism for the remaining shareholders to purchase his shares if his employment was terminated in breach of contract.
+Upon reviewing the shareholders’ agreement, we noticed some problems with the drafting which we could use to our advantage.
+The problem was that there was no mechanism for the remaining shareholders to purchase his shares of his employment was terminated in breach of contract.
 There was also no provision for the agency to buyback his shares in a similar situation.
 This was a problem for the remaining shareholders.
-The draft deficiencies meant the remaining shareholders were not on secure ground.
+The draft deficiencies meant that the remaining shareholders were not on secure ground.

 Minority shareholders’ rights

-- Argue that there had been a fundamental breach of his shareholders agreement, hence none his post termination restrictions were enforceable;
+Given the agency’s conduct, our client had grounds to resign because of his employer’s breach of contract, claiming constructive dismissal.
+This meant we could argue that there had been a fundamental breach of his shareholders agreement, hence none his post termination restrictions were enforceable.

-However, such a course of action would almost inevitably lead to a lengthy and costly legal dispute.
+We recognised and advised our client that taking such a course of action would almost inevitably lead to a lengthy and costly legal dispute.
 The outcome of such a dispute was uncertain.
-Even if our client was successful the likely level of damages was uncertain. .
+Even if our client was successful the likely level of damages was uncertain.

 We took a robust approach.
 We emphasised that it was in the interests of all concerned to resolve matters swiftly.
-Hence we sought to achieve a negotiated settlement.
-This we achieved.
+Hence we sought to achieve a negotiated settlement, and successfully managed to do so.